 In some cases, your company is growing quickly and the business is now much larger than you imagined when you first started the company.
 With this growth comes new growing pains that are actually quite common (from my perspective) but may seem daunting if you’ve never managed a business of this size before.

 Typically symptoms include:

-- You’re stretch too thin and can no longer keep your hands involved in everything (In this case, the underlying problem is your organizational structure, middle/executive management team composition isn’t adequate for this size company)
+- You’re stretched too thin and can no longer keep your hands involved in everything.
+(In this case, the underlying problem is your organizational structure, middle/executive management team composition isn’t adequate for this size company.)

-- Your customers are complaining about customer service quality issues (this is usually a problem of immature systems and procedures in customer service or poorly defined recruiting and performance management criteria.
-In organizations growing in excess of 100% per year, often the problem is cultural one where cultural norms for quality have not been established).
+- Your customers are complaining about customer service quality issues.
+(This is usually a problem of immature systems and procedures in customer service or poorly defined recruiting and performance management criteria.
+In organizations growing in excess of 100% per year, often the problem is a cultural one, where cultural norms for quality have not been established).

-In short, the skills needed to start a business and get it to successful level are very different from the skills needed to take a successful business and expand it.
-What got you “here”, does get you “there”.
+- In short, the skills needed to start a business and get it to a successful level are very different from the skills needed to take a successful business and expand it.
+What got you “here” doesn’t get you “there.”

 Types of Executive Coaching Clients

-My executive coaching practices focuses on working with owner/CEOs in business ranging from $1 million to $25 million (the revenue range where many of the issues I mention above typically emerge).
-In terms of industry, I most often work in a range of service industries — consulting firms, ecommerce companies, and software as a service providers.
+My executive coaching practice focuses on working with owner/CEOs in businesses ranging from $1 million to $25 million (the revenue range where many of the issues I mention above typically emerge).
+In terms of industry, I most often work in a range of service industries — consulting firms, ecommerce companies, and software-as-a-service providers.

 To Learn More